Easy Pine Cone Bird Feeder Winter Craft for Kids

 Finally, find a place to hang your Pine Cone Bird Feeder outside.

-If you have neighborhood cats, then you’ll want to find a high enough place that makes it harder for them to snatch any hungry birds.
+- If you have neighborhood cats, then you’ll want to find a high enough place that makes it harder for them to snatch any hungry birds.

-We live on a farm and have barn cats so I’ve found that hanging bird feeders at least 10 feet high keeps the cats at bay and gives birds lots of safety just in case.
+- We live on a farm and have barn cats so I’ve found that hanging bird feeders at least 10 feet high keeps the cats at bay and gives birds lots of safety just in case.

-Easy Pine Cone Bird Feed Winter Craft For Kids
+Easy Pine Cone Bird Feeder Craft

 Materials